bowen-wu/postgraduate/english/grammar/analyze-complex-sentence/exam-tips.md

 ### 综合

-- As a linguist, he acknowledges that all varieties of human language, including non——standard ones like Black English, can be powerfully expressive——there exists no language or dialect in the world than cannot convey complex ideas.
+- As a linguist, he acknowledges that all varieties of human language, including non-standard ones like Black English, can be powerfully expressive——there exists no language or dialect in the world than cannot convey complex ideas.
-- Young people who are still getting started in life were more likely than order adults to prioritize personal fulfillment in their work, to believe they will advance their careers most by regularly changing jobs, to favor communities with more public services and a faster pace of life, to agree that couples should be financially secure before getting married or having children, and to maintain that children are best served by two parents working outside the home...
+- Young people who are still getting started in life were more likely than older adults to prioritize personal fulfillment in their work, to believe they will advance their careers most by regularly changing jobs, to favor communities with more public services and a faster pace of life, to agree that couples should be financially secure before getting married or having children, and to maintain that children are best served by two parents working outside the home...

 ## Words